 - exclude the package-lock.json file

-- bower_components if package manager used is a bower
+- bower_components if the package manager used is a bower

-- Editor or IDE-specific files like the .vscode folder for Visual Studio code editor
+- Editor or IDE-specific files like the .vscode folder for the Visual Studio code editor

 - *.sublime-workspace files for Sublime text editor

 - .project and classpath files for eclipse